Percolation transition for random forests in $d\geq 3$: Acknowledgements

 \section{Acknowledgements}

 We thank David Brydges and Gordon Slade.
 This article would not have been possible in this form without their previous contributions to the renormalisation group method.
-We also thank them for the permission to include Figure~\ref{fig:blocks} from \cite{MR3969983}.
+We also thank them for their permission to include Figure~\ref{fig:blocks} from \cite{MR3969983}.
+We thank the referees for their helpful comments.

 R.B.\ was supported by the European Research Council under the European Union's Horizon 2020 research and innovation programme (grant agreement No.~851682 SPINRG).
 N.C.\ was supported by Israel Science Foundation grant number 1692/17.